 Acupuncture

-This form of balancing therapy involves a physician injecting thin needles into the body at specific pressure points, which helps in getting relief from pain.
+This type of balancing therapy entails a physician delivering slender needles to the body at a certain focus area, which is very useful in achieving relief from pain.

 Prevention of spinal stenosis